reklamasieciowa/sygnalizuj/wp-content/plugins/akeebabackupwp/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 3.4.2.2 =
+* Backup over CLI does not work if you have encryption enabled under certain conditions

+= 3.4.2.1 =
+* Remote JSON API backups were broken

+= 3.4.2 =
+* Backup over CLI was broken
+* [HIGH] Cannot use JPS passwords with a double quote inside them for backups through the web interface
+* [HIGH] Path browser does not work on Windows

+= 3.4.1 =
+* Now using JSON instead of INI for storing settings, improving compatibility with Windows hosts
+* Allow Site Transfer Wizard to ignore free disk space requirements
+* Added BackupID in the failed backups email notifications
+* [HIGH] Upload to Azure: incompatible with HTTP/2
+* [HIGH] Regression: WP-CLI integration was broken after changes to work around broken caching scripts interfering with WordPress fetching updates
+* [LOW] Site Transfer Wizard: Could not complete transfer even with ignorable errors
+* [LOW] JavaScript error in the backup page while using a JPS archive and some special chars

 = 3.4.0 =
 * Do not load the Akeeba Engine when fetching update information